Staunton’s Best Burger Bets

 Is your stomach rumbling for a tasty burger for lunch?
 Byers Street Bistro has three interesting options on the menu, all made with Angus chuck.
 The “Bistro Burger” is topped with grilled mushrooms, bleu cheese, garlic mayo, and red wine butter.
 The “Bacon Royale Burger” incorporates candied bacon, bacon aioli, and smoked cheddar.
 The “Wharf Burger” uses soy-glazed mushrooms, swiss, white truffle mayo, and fried onions.
 Hungry yet?

 If you’re looking to complement your Mexican meal, look no further than the Baja Bean’s “Baja Burger.”
 This burger, made with cheddar, bacon, mushrooms, and jalapenos, comes with a side of beans, rice, or fries.
 Make your meal a celebration by ordering one of Baja’s 12 carefully curated craft beers on tap.
 Don’t forget to order fried ice cream for dessert!

 Clocktower Restaurant and Bar

-Try the Clocktower Food & Spirits “Downtown Burger,” made with fresh Angus and lettuce, tomato & red onion on a grilled pretzel roll and served with house-made potato chips.
+Try Clocktower “Downtown Burger,” made with fresh Angus and lettuce, tomato & red onion on a grilled pretzel roll and served with house-made potato chips.
 Order beer-battered onion rings or sweet potato fries to go with it.
 Originally this building housed the second YMCA built in Virginia.
 Much of the original clock in the tower remains, though some parts have been modernized.
 Listen to it ring on the hour during your meal!